goyalk130/Notes/README.md

 A simple and completely secured notes app

-- Not connected to internet so Your data is completely secured
+- Your data is stored in a completely isolated mechanism which minimizes the risk of any breach

 - App don't ask for any kind of permission from You like other apps in market